Slain Afghan journalists remembered on World Press Freedom Day - Journal du Cameroun

 In Myanmar, hopes have been dashed of more press freedom under the government of Aung San Suu Kyi, which took power in 2016.

+The country has fallen six places to 137th on the 2018 World Press Freedom Index.

-Two Reuters journalists, who were investigating the extrajudicial killing of Rohingya Muslims, face charges under the Official Secrets Act that could result in a 14-year jail sentence if convicted in a high-profile case that has sparked outrage around the world.
+Two Reuters journalists, who were investigating the extrajudicial killing of Rohingya Muslims, face charges that could result in 14-year jail sentences if convicted.

 RSF figures show 50 professional journalists were killed worldwide in 2017, the lowest toll in 14 years.